Already been through the Wond’ry’s PreLaunch Program?

 About the Program

 PostLaunch provides a step-by-step guide for aspiring Vanderbilt entrepreneurs (faculty, staff, and students) with a viable early stage idea to actually launch that venture.
-The program is set up as a series of 7 weekly sessions (4-5:15 pm) led by Wond’ry Mentors.
-PostLaunch is the perfect next step for graduates of the Wond’ry PreFlight/PreLaunch program, entrepreneurs with a validated and market-ready product or technology that have already engaged in customer discovery efforts, and/or those individuals who would like to learn how to launch a non-profit or for-profit venture.
+The program is set up as a series of 7 weekly sessions (4-6 pm) led by the Wond’ry’s executive director Robert Grajewski.
+PostLaunch is the perfect next step for graduates of the Wond’ry PreLaunch program, entrepreneurs with a validated and market-ready product or technology that have already engaged in customer discovery efforts, and/or those individuals who would like to learn how to launch a non-profit or for-profit venture.
 Near the end of the program, participants will have the opportunity to pitch their company to a panel of judges and compete for micro-grant funding to support the launch of their venture.
 Participants must be enrolled and actively participating in each PostLaunch session to be eligible to apply for a micro-grant.

 The program is a total of 7 sessions.
-There will be no PostLaunch cohort in Fall of 2018 and the next cohort will take place in Spring of 2019.
-The first session will take place on February 14, 2019.
 The course will meet each Thursday until April 4th (no meeting during spring break).
 Each participant will have the opportunity to pitch their idea to a group of investors, entrepreneurs, faculty members, and Wond’ry staff for potential micro-grant funding and additional mentorship.

 Participants are required to attend all sessions of PostLaunch if they want a chance to pitch.
 Otherwise, drop-ins are welcome and encouraged at all sessions!

-The application for the Spring 2019 cohort will open on January 9th and remain open until February 6th.
+The application for the Spring 2019 cohort is now open and will remain open until February 8th.
 Applications are reviewed by an internal committee and those accepted will be notified by February 8th.
 Apply today

 Support for the creation of this program and the development of the micro-grant opportunities are provided via a Faculty Grant from VentureWell.